Our training hospitals

 This heritage-listed public hospital dates back to 1880.
 The hospital has more than 300 beds and offers a range of services including emergency, geriatric, oncology, paediatric, psychiatric and rehabilitation.
 According to MyHospitals’ latest data, 100 percent of patients received urgent surgery within 30 days at this hospital, compared to a national peer group performance of 94 percent.

 Gold Coast Health

-Gold Coast Health provides care throughout the Gold Coast region via its two public hospitals, GCUH and Robina.
+Gold Coast Health provides care throughout the Gold Coast region via its two public hospitals, Gold Coast University Hospital (GCUH) and Robina Hospital.
 Both have recently been upgraded and expanded.
 GCUH is a large hospital with seven buildings and 750 beds, while Robina Hospital has 364 beds.
 Gold Coast Health is committed to education, training more medical students than any other Australian hospital in its state-of-the-art facilities.
-Its Gold Coast Hospital Foundation raises funds to support research and education, and Robina Hospital includes a Clinical Education and Research Centre.
+The Gold Coast Hospital Foundation raises funds to support research and education, and Robina Hospital includes a Clinical Education and Research Centre.
 Services include all major adult specialties as well as excellent children’s services, including dedicated paediatric treatment areas in the ED and ICU, and a children’s inpatient unit with indoor and outdoor play areas and a school room.